Rakeshatla/Rakeshatla/README.md

 **🎯 About Me**
 - 🌱 I'm actively learning **Machine Learning & Deep Learning**, with a focus on real-world applications.
-- 👯 I love contributing to open‑source, particularly in ML, and have taken part in projects like [HealthScope].
+- 👯 I love contributing to open‑source, particularly in ML, and have taken part in projects like HealthScope.
 - 💬 Ask me about **Python**, **TensorFlow**, **Scikit‑learn**, or **MERN Stack**.
 - ⚡ Fun fact: I’m an avid chess player and enjoy sketching in my free time.